dlcguo/dlcguo.github.io/_summaries/2025-06-24-pixelsplat-3d-gaussian-splats-from-image-pairs-for-scalable-generalizable-3d-reconstruction.markdown

    $$
    z \sim \mathrm{Categorical}(\phi)\,,
    $$
    to choose a bin index.
-Then, calculate the depth
+Then, calculate the depth:
    $$
    d = b_z + \delta_z
    $$